 Responsibilities of Trust and Safety Officers

 Devising policies and procedures to prevent such material from being uploaded or created on company social platforms is typically a major responsibility of trust & safety professionals today.
 To accomplish this, a variety of methods can be used.
-Software tools are available to prevent the uploading of objectionable material.
-Such tools can also be used to help prevent the use of hate speech and other objectionable language.
+Software tools utilizing advanced profanity filters and artificial intelligence can be implemented to prevent hate speech, violence, pornography and many other concerning types of content.
 However, while software of this type can be effective as a first layer of defense, human monitoring is often required to provide comprehensive protection from such content, given the ingenuity that hackers and other bad actors can bring to bear in terms of finding ways to circumvent automated content controls.

 Human moderators, for instance, are often used by companies that allow user submitted images, videos, or comments on their platforms, to remove offensive material that has been submitted, block repeat offenders, and approve comments in cases where such approval is required prior to comment acceptance.